coreinfrastructure/best-practices-badge/doc/implementation.md

   web application firewall, but it's simple and counters some trivial attacks.
 This should be coordinated with robots.txt so that robots won't be fooled into following a link to a banned page.
+* `LOCAL_LOGIN_COOLOFF_TIME` : Time (in seconds) after creating a local account before login is permitted.
+This is an anti-spam measure.

 You can make cryptographically random values (such as keys) using "rails secret".
 E.g., to create 64 random hexadecimal digits, use: